MaicholD95/RootTracer/README.md

 ## Usage Guide
+At the first launch, set the settings file:

+- imgsFolderPath -> Path where the images are located
+- rsmlFolderPath -> Path where the RSML files of the images are located
+- rsmlOutputPath -> Path where the modified RSML files will be saved
+- maskOutputPath -> Path where the generated masks will be saved

+The CSV file with the measurements will be saved in the project directory.

 ### Loading an Image:
 - Open the tool and load the image file containing the plant roots you wish to analyze.